 Nine in ten readers changed or made a patient care decision based on reading AFP.2

-Approximately one in three of all office visits are made to primary care physicians.
-That's nearly 332 million office visits each year – almost 237 million more than the next medical specialty1.
+Approximately one in three of all office visits is made to a primary care physician.
+That's nearly 336 million office visits each year - nearly 234 million more than the next medical specialty.

-AFP had the highest total readership among more than 40 titles respondents said they read regularly, according to an independent survey2.
+AFP had the highest total readership among more than 40 titles that respondents said they read regularly, according to an independent survey.2